Alan4101/React-graphql-Movies-Overview/README.md

 First Tab:

-1. Inslatt all dep in all folder (server and client)
+1. Install all dep in both folders (server and client)

 ```sh
 npm install